thoelf/Linux-Stream-Player/README.md

 When all is set up and working, the browser is started from Cairo dock.
 Clicking on the icon in the dock runs a script that sets the nullsink for the browser and then starts the browser.

 Another button on the dock is the stream selection button, which runs a script that toggles between the two streaming methods.

+You can of course run the scripts in any way you like, for example by double-clicking on the or making program starters in the Ubuntu dock.

 # Room EQ with CamillaDSP
 LSP uses CamillaDSP for room EQ.
 I have got my filter parameters from measurements using a USB microphone and REW.
 When starting out, you can start with no filters and then add filters in the future.